sdiehl/wiwinwlh/tutorial.md

 StrictData
 ----------

 As of GHC 8.0 strictness annotations can be applied to all definitions in a module automatically.
-In previous versions it was necessary to definitions via explicit syntactic annotations at all sites.
+In previous versions to make definitions strict it was necessary to use explicit syntactic annotations at all sites.

-Enabling StrictData makes constructor fields strict by default on any module it is enabled on.
+Enabling StrictData makes constructor fields strict by default on any module where the pragma is enabled:

 ```haskell
 {-# LANGUAGE StrictData #-}